oxyroid/M3UAndroid/README.md

 M3U is my first elaborate Android project.

-You can join the [Telegram Channel](https://t.me/m3u_android) for update informations.
+You can join the [Telegram Channel](https://t.me/m3u_android) for update information.

 ### About me

-I am a Chinese university student about to graduate and eager to find a **job**, If you would like to offer me a job in Android Software Development, please contact [@sortBy](https://t.me/sortBy).
+I am a Chinese university student who is about to graduate and eager to find a **job** in Android Software Development,
+If you are interested in offering me a job, please contact [@sortBy](https://t.me/sortBy).